Vejdirektoratet/sdk-android/README.md

 Omitting this parameter will return data for the entire region of Denmark.

 #### zoom
-The Int parameter `zoom` is a Google-maps style zoom level describing in which resolution the geometrical information should be returned.
+The parameter `zoom` is a Google-maps style zoom level describing in which resolution the geometrical information should be returned.

-**NOTE:** This parameter is only relevant for `viewType = ViewType.MAP`
+**NOTE:** This parameter is only relevant for `viewType = .MAP`

 #### viewType
 The `viewType` parameter defines in which format the data should be returned.
 Data can be returned in two formats aimed for different purposes.